Children Are Not Little Adults

 Different Absorption Rates

 The rate at which children absorb nutrients during digestion is likewise different than the rate for adults, a fact that can affect their exposure to toxicants.
 For example, children have a greater need for calcium for bone development than adults and will absorb more of this element when they eat it.
 When lead has been swallowed, however, the body will absorb it in place of calcium.
 An adult will absorb 10 percent of swallowed lead, while a toddler will absorb 50 percent of swallowed lead.

 Because metabolic systems are still developing in the fetus and child, their ability to detoxify and expel toxins differs from that of adults.
 This difference is sometimes to the child's advantage, but more frequently they are not able to get rid of toxins as well as adults, and thus are more vulnerable to them.
 Not only does a child's bodily processes differ from an adult's, so does its environment.
 In its first environment, its mother's womb, the fetus may be permanently damaged by exposure to a wide variety of chemicals that can cross into its bloodstream through the placenta.
 These chemicals include lead, polychlorinated biphenyls, methylmercury, ethanol and nicotine from environmental tobacco smoke.
-Researchers are also looking at possible connections between health problems and a group of chemicals called endocrine disruptors, which mimic the body's hormones and have been shown to cause problems in wildlife.

 Behaviors characteristic of early childhood also affect a child's exposure to toxicants.
 A child spends hours close to the ground where he or she may be exposed to toxicants in dust, soil and carpets as well as to pesticides in low-lying layers of air.